Bioscience Americas ...Solutions for a Healthier World.

 Cerebral Palsy is the most common form of childhood neurological disorders occurring in approximately four births per thousand.
 The CDC has reported that it is more common in boys than in girls.
 About 78% of children identified with CP had a spastic CP, whereas more than 50% of the children with CP were associated with other conditions such as epilepsy or autism spectrum disorder.
 The disease actually causes a wide range of difficulties in walking, lack of movement coordination, low intelligence, etc.

-Overall palsy can be described in variety of ways as follows:
+Overall palsy can be described in a variety of ways as follows:

 Spastic CP – This is the most prevalent type of CP in occurrence causing incredible stiffness in the muscles, probably due to faulty messages being sent from the damaged parts of the brain.
 It has been reported to be among approximately 41% of the CP cases.